oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 		#finishinng the implementation of the elaborate method ...
 ```

-With this implementation, as long as we built our instance of <code>PrnGenerator20</code> with no defined value for <code>taps</code>, we can change the taps we use just by changing the value of <code>self.tsel</code> signal !
+With this implementation, as long as we build our instance of <code>PrnGenerator20</code> with no defined value for <code>taps</code>, we can change the taps we use just by changing the value of <code>self.tsel</code> signal !

 ## Synchronizing the LFSR with the 1-PPS signal